Crown Prince Naruhito Gives Keynote Address to Water Forum

 Incidentally, by this choice of subject the prince has also gained another purpose.
 As, since the war, the tenno and his family are to act as symbols of the national unity and have to represent the whole nation, they are obliged to remain strictly neutral and to absolutely refrain from giving even the slightest hint about any political opinions they may entertain.
 Starting from innocuous marine biology and goby fish and proceeding to the still uncontroversial traffic on river Thames, the Japanese crown prince has, by speaking at the World Water Forum, succeeded in coming as close to controversial politics as a Japanese royal can ever hope to get.

-To read an article about Prince Naruhito’s speech, click here.Filed under Japanese Royals
+To read an article about Prince Naruhito’s speech, click here.Filed under Japan

-Tagged Crown Prince Naruhito, Environment, Global Warming, Turkey, Water.
+Tagged Crown Prince Naruhito of Japan, Environment, Global Warming, Turkey, Water.